abhishek-honey/books/README.md

 	How we think
 	Iasimov A Memoir
 	Im Fine And Other Lies
-	Influence Science and Practice
+	In the Name of Identity Violence and the need to belong Influence Science and Practice
 	Kurzweil Ray - Singularity Is Near
 	Memoirs and Misinformation By Jim Carrey